Checking If Your Financial Data Are Being Sold On the Dark Web

 These “leaked data” can be purchased by criminals to open bank accounts to be used for money laundering or to apply for credit cards.
 Since the dark web is cloaked in anonymity, it is almost impossible for an ordinary individual to know if his or her personal and financial is being sold on the dark web.

-Nevertheless, there are companies which you can turn to for checking if your personal data is being circulated on the dark web.
+Nevertheless, there are dark web monitoring tools and companies which you can turn to for checking if your personal data is being circulated on the dark web.
 Companies such as OwlDetect offer a monthly subscription based service which monitors, detects and then alerts you if any of your personal and financial details start appearing in the wrong places.